-As the 2024 Legislative Session continues, we have received several inquiries from classified employees regarding what they can and cannot do in terms of addressing members of the legislature and supporting or opposing issues of public concern.
-Classified employees are prohibited by Article X, §9 of the state constitution from engaging in efforts to support a candidate, party, or political faction in an election.
-However, these constitutional restrictions do not restrict classified employees from expressing themselves either privately or publicly on issues that may be pending before the legislature or other public body or issues that are placed on the ballot for a vote of the people at the conclusion of the legislative process.
+As the 2025 Legislative Session progresses, we've received several questions from classified employees about what activities are permitted when engaging with members of the legislature or expressing support or opposition to public issues.

+Under Article X, §9 of the state constitution, classified employees are prohibited from participating in political activities related to supporting a candidate, party, or political faction in an election.
+However, these constitutional restrictions do not restrict classified employees from expressing themselves either privately or publicly on issues that may be pending before the legislature or other public body, or issues that are placed on the ballot for a vote of the people at the conclusion of the legislative process.

-However, The Lobbying Act (La.
+It is important to note that the Lobbying Act (La.
 R.S.
-24:56.F.(1)) does prohibit any state employee, classified or unclassified, "in his official capacity or on behalf of his employer" from communicating with a legislator in an attempt to influence the passage or defeat of legislation.
-This prohibition does not apply to an elected official or his designee, nor does it prohibit the giving of factual information to the legislature, whether the employee is acting in his official capacity or not.
+24:56.F.(1)) prohibits any state employee, classified or unclassified, from attempting to influence legislation in their official capacity or on behalf of their employer.
+This restriction does not apply to elected officials or their designees, nor does it prevent the sharing of factual information to the legislature, whether the employee is acting in his or her official capacity or not.

 Most of the questions raised by classified employees involve their right to express their personal views on matters of public interest.
-This is not prohibited, but if the expression is done during work hours the employee must take leave and it should be clearly expressed that the employee is acting in his or her personal capacity.
+This is not prohibited, but if the expression is done during work hours, the employee must take leave, and it should be clearly expressed that the employee is acting in his or her personal capacity.